ernchi/aws-rekog-attendance-sys/README.md

 Facial recognition based attendance taking system using AWS Rekognition.

 ## Background
 During my internship, I was tasked with creating an attendance taking system utilizing facial recognition technology for our company's technology division's Townhall Event.
-So, we used various AWS Services and an open source android app (to host the video stream).
+So, we used various AWS Services and [this Android app](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producersdk-android-downloadcode.html) that hosts the video stream.

 ### Event Flow
 1. Attendees will first have to register themselves for the event through the Company Employee App.